MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *Something went wrong when trying to run {0}.*

-Description when we fail to connect to an app. {0} will be the name of the app.
+This message is displayed when we fail to connect to an app. {0} will be the name of the app.

 ### Apps_Error_UnsupportedVersion

 *{0} requires a newer version of Microsoft Mesh App.*

-Description when we fail to connect to an app since it doesn't support our client version. {0} will be the name of the app.
+This message is displayed when we fail to connect to an app because it doesn't support our client version. {0} will be the name of the app.

 ## General issue in the spaces panel